-Like any low-dropout regulator, external capacitors are required to assure stability. these capacitors must be correctly selected for proper performance.
+Like any low-dropout regulator, external capacitors are required to assure stability.
+These capacitors must be correctly selected for proper performance.

 INPUT CAPACITOR: An input capacitor of at least $10\mu F$ is required.
-Ceramic or Tantalum may be used, and capacitance may be increased without limit
+Ceramic Ceramic, Tantalum, or Electrolytic capacitors may be used, and capacitance may be increased without limit